Tahinli/Socket-Programming-Windows-CLI/README.md

 #Server

---It has primitive log system --> Connected IP-PORT-USERNAME and Disconnected IP
+-- Primitive log system --> Connected IP-PORT-USERNAME and Disconnected IP

---Low Level Security with Password Protection
+-- Low Level Security with Password Protection

---Some commands which are /leave, /quit
+-- Some commands which are /leave, /quit

 Client and Server are designed to use together because of their specializations.
 Be aware of this situation, when you want use with others.